How to Ask for a Referral for a Job

 A job referral can be the best way to get a hiring manager to give your resume a closer look when you are applying for a job.
 When you're referred for a position by someone at a company or by a connection you have in common with the hiring manager, and you mention this referral in your cover letter, you've got a built-in recommendation for the job in the first paragraph.

 It's even better when the person referring you for a job can take a couple of minutes to personally mention you to the hiring manager.

 Chris Forman, Founder of StartWire, says, "Referrals are the #1 source of hires in corporate America.
 And for good reason.
 Research shows that'referral hires not only stay longer in their jobs but perform better over the long term.
-Anytime you can get your application tagged as 'referral', your chances of getting to an interview skyrocket.
+Anytime you can get your application tagged as a referral, your chances of getting to an interview skyrocket.
 And getting this designation is easier than you think... often times a phone call or email to HR or the hiring manager is all it takes."